Symmetry-driven thermalization via finite de Finetti theorems

 see Appendix \ref{subsec:main-results} for the technical proof of this inequality.
 Combining Eqs. \eqref{eq-bound-on norm1} and \eqref{eq-bound-on norm2} completes the proof of the theorem. \end{proof}

 {\it Interpretation of Theorem \ref{th:trace-de-finetti}.} This finite de Finetti-type theorem implies that the $k$-qudit marginals of an EPU-invariant $N$-qudit state are uniformly well approximated, for large $N$ and $k\ll \sqrt{N}$, by convex mixtures of thermal product states at different inverse temperatures.
-In Appendix \ref{subsec:simple}, this convergence is illustrated in the simple case of $N=8$ qutrits ($d=3$) with equidistant energy levels.
-Note that the approximation does not, in general, lead to convergence to a single Gibbs state, but instead reflects the fact that an EPU-invariant state may have support on multiple energy shells, each associated with a distinct effective temperature.
-The reduced state therefore inherits a mixture of thermal contributions weighted by the energy distribution.
-When this distribution is sufficiently concentrated on a narrow range, as is typical for macroscopic systems or for states with sharply peaked total energy, the mixture becomes close to a single Gibbs state, yielding conventional thermal behavior at the scale of subsystems.
-In this sense, the finite de Finetti theorem identifies a symmetry-driven mechanism for the emergence of thermal structures, while retaining explicit and quantitative control over finite-size deviations.
+In Appendix \ref{subsec:simple}, this convergence is illustrated in the simple case of qutrits ($d=3$) with equidistant energy levels.
+Note that the approximation does not, in general, lead to a single Gibbs state.
+An EPU-invariant state may have support on several energy shells, each with a distinct effective temperature, so that the marginal inherits a mixture weighted by the energy distribution.
+Equivalently, the subsystem is thermal but at an unknown inverse temperature $\beta$ with $\mu(\mathrm{d}\beta)$ expressing the uncertainty about $\beta$.
+When the energy distribution is narrow, as for macroscopic systems, $\mu$ concentrates and the mixture approaches a single Gibbs state, yielding conventional thermal behavior in subsystems.
+In this sense, the finite de Finetti theorem identifies a symmetry-driven mechanism for the emergence of thermal structures, while retaining quantitative control over finite-size deviations.
 In particular, for any fixed subsystem size $k$, the deviation between the reduced state and the corresponding thermal mixture vanishes as the total system size $N$ increases, with a convergence rate scaling as $1/N$.

 Although the proof employs asymptotic techniques such as Stirling’s approximation and Laplace’s method, all estimates are non-asymptotic and hold uniformly for fixed N, $k\ll \sqrt{N}$, and $d$.
 In addition, we strengthen this result in Appendix \ref{sup:rel-de-finneti} by proving an analogous de Finetti theorem where the relative entropy is used instead of the trace distance to bound the distance between the $k$-qudit marginals of an EPU-invariant state and the mixture of $k$-qudit thermal states.
 Furthermore, we also consider scenarios where the states satisfy only approximate invariance under EPUs.
 In those cases, we show that the distance between the $k$-qudit marginals of an EPU-invariant state and the mixture of $k$-qudit thermal states is additionally controlled by a specific measure of asymmetry of the total quantum state.